 There is 13 mg of sodium in just one Wheat Thins cracker!
 While it is not a lot to humans, that is considered a lot for our furry friends.
 Generally, our canine friends only need 0.25 grams to 1.5 grams of salt for every 100 grams of the food.

 Other than the salt intake from their main meal or dog food, dogs don’t salt from anywhere else and that includes their snacks.
-Excessive salt intake can be deadly as it can lead to sodium ion poisoning.
+Excessive salt intake can be harmful as it can lead to sodium ion poisoning.
 Symptoms of salt poisoning include:

 - Very thirsty which leads to frequent urination.